frontenddogma/web-development-glossary/manuscript/a.md

 : → American National Standards Institute

 Anti-pattern
-: A common response to a recurring problem that is usually ineffective and risks being highly counterproductive, and that has more bad consequences than good ones.&nbsp;[†](#w-anti-pattern)
+: A common response to a recurring problem that is usually ineffective and risks being highly counterproductive, and that has more negative than positive consequences.&nbsp;[†](#w-anti-pattern)

 AOM
 : → Accessibility Object Model